foundry-vtt-community/wiki.js/development/guides/applicationV2-conversion-guide.md

 ---
 title: ApplicationV2 Conversion Guide
-description:
+description: This guide provides comprehensive instructions for converting FoundryVTT `Application` to `ApplicationV2`.
 published: true
-date: 2025-06-25T08:33:36.267Z
+date: 2025-06-25T08:34:21.067Z
 tags:
 editor: markdown
 dateCreated: 2025-06-24T18:01:11.261Z
 ---

-# ApplicationV2 Conversion Guide

-This guide provides comprehensive instructions for converting FoundryVTT `Application` to `ApplicationV2`.

 **Note:** This guide was originally made for the DCC system, so some terms will mention DCC and you should use your own package's terms instead.